-Campaign will help dive guides in need receive Green Fins environmental certification
+Campaign will help dive guides in need receive a Green Fins environmental scholarship

 The Scholarship Fund has been created in response to feedback from dive guides who have passed the course and are keen to download and display their personalised electronic certificate but are not financially able to cover the associated cost (£19 / $24 USD).
 Reef-World and Paralenz are now calling for dive guides who meet the criteria (outlined below) to submit their application.